-All Projects must be disability-neutral unless a committed or anticipated capital or operating subsidy source requires disability-specific targeting.
-Examples of this include, but are not limited to: Housing Opportunities for Persons with HIV/AIDS (HOPWA) and Illinois Department of Human Services Bridge Subsidy.
-In practice, this means that unless otherwise dictated by another committed capital or operating subsidy source, units must be open to households headed by persons with any type(s) of disability who otherwise meet Project-specific screening criteria.
+All Projects shall be disability-neutral unless a committed or anticipated capital or operating subsidy source requires disability-specific targeting.
+In practice, this means that unless otherwise dictated by another committed capital or operating subsidy source, units shall be open to households headed by persons with any type(s) of disability who otherwise meet Project-specific screening criteria.